kruize/autotune/design/ExperimentManager.md

 - Send summerized results back to the user/recommendation manager to seek more trials with different sets of tuneables.
 - Run multiple trials per deployment in parallel.

+## API's
+TBD

+## EM Architecture
+The experiment manager contains the following main building blocks:

+- ### Building blocks.
+  - RestAPI dispatcher
+    - This block is used to accept input requests in the form of JSON format, which contains experimental tunables along with evaluation metrics queries.
+This handler is used with the Taskmanger handler to run multiple trials in parallel per deployment.
+  - TaskManger
+    - This block is designed as an event-driven architecture where RestAPI will produce trials and store them in a queue.
+And there will be a scheduler running for every specific given delay to check if any messages are in queue and trigger the Iteration Manager if any new trials are found.
+  - IterationManger
+    - This block is used to perform primary tasks such as Deploy and gather metrics for a specified number of iterations.
+    Following the completion, summarise the metrics results and send them to the recommendation manager or user.
+The Recommendation Manager further evaluates the metrics results and suggests more trials if needed.
+  - Target Handler
+    - This block contributes to the provision of a wrapper API around the Kubernetes Java client for running experiment trials on the Kubernetes environment.
+  - Datasource Handler
+    - These blocks help in the collection of metrics results using data sources like Promethus, Instana, Datadog etc.
+  - Summarizer
+    - A Summarizer is a sub-block for one of the steps in the Iteration Manager where it helps in summerizing metrics results to find Max, Min, Percentile, Average, Mean, etc.

+- ### Logical representation.

+- ### Schema representation.

+- ### RestAPI dispatcher flow.

+- ### TaskManger flow.

+- ### Target Handler flow.

+- ### Datasource Handler flow.

+- ### Summarizer flow.